Who We Are

 Jack Loia – One of our international interns, Jack spent much of the 2016 – 2017 academic year working with LWC in a range of roles from designing eye-catching newsletters and updating the website to supporting students into volunteering placements and workshop co-delivery.

 Stephanie Mc Sherry – Stephanie supported our work as a volunteer from 2014 – 2016.
 Stephanie is from Northern Ireland, and graduated from Liverpool Hope University with Primary Education with Fine Art.
-She brings her creative side and knowledge of the primary classroom.
+She brought her creative side together with knowledge of the primary classroom.

 Additional LWC Associates

 Mike O’Brien – Since 2010, Mike has been working with the West African community in Liverpool on a health project.
-Mike brings over 20 years of community work experience to LWC, and is developing a informal education programme with LWC for 2012.
+Mike brings over 20 years of community work experience to LWC, and developed a informal education programme with LWC in 2012.